Abhishek-D-P/Target-EDA/README.md

+# Target Sales Data Analysis

-#1	Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset
+## 1	Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset
 1.1	Data type of all columns in the "customers" table
 •	Customer_id: String
 •	Customer_unique_id: String